Freedom from Slavery Forum

 - Evidence of impact on eradicating modern slavery during 2020-2021

-Winners to be celebrated in Marrakesh, Morocco during the Freedom from Slavery Forum on December 5, 2021.
+Winners to be celebrated at Freedom from Slavery Forum.